Welcome to the Rostock Family Tree!

 The first family reunion in 1952 was organized by Oskar Petersson of the August branch and Ingrid Lindåberg of the Anna-Lisa branch and hosted at Rostock farm by Ivar and Kerstin Franzén of the Anna-Lisa branch.
 Reunions have been held every five years since then.

-The next family reunion will be held on the 1st of July, 2017 at Örsjö bygdegård (Örsjö Community Centre).
+The 2012 reunion was held at Vissefjärda and the latest reunion was held July 1st, 2017 at Örsjö bygdegård (Örsjö Community Centre).

 Peter Samuel Nilsson & Catarina Petersdotter's eight children all have living descendants - these are the eight branches of the Rostock family tree:

 Johannes, Stina-Kajsa, Karl, Johanna, Frans-Gustav, Johan, Anna-Lisa & August.

 There are currently 1,657 persons on the family tree.
 The family page for each person can be found using the Founders or Surnames or Index links above.
 The family pages were created with Reunion for Mac and are formatted differently than the other pages.